Dishonoured cheque: United States

-In some jurisdictions, for a criminal prosecution on a bad check there must be some element of fraud involved in the issuance of the check.
-In some U.S. states, if the check drawer informs the party they are uttering the check to that it will not clear at the current time (such as asking someone to “hold” a check for a few days), if the check bounces, they can still be sued for the value of the check, but warning the recipient before acceptance that the check will not clear immediately negates the element of fraud and prevents criminal prosecution.
-For similar reasons, a post-dated check will not normally support a conviction for issuing a NSF check.
+In some jurisdictions, for a criminal prosecution on a bad cheque there must be some element of fraud involved in the issuance of the cheque.
+In some U.S. states, if the cheque drawer informs the party they are uttering the cheque to that it will not clear at the current time (such as asking someone to "hold" a cheque for a few days), if the cheque bounces, they can still be sued for the value of the cheque, but warning the recipient before acceptance that the cheque will not clear immediately negates the element of fraud and prevents criminal prosecution.
+For similar reasons, a post-dated cheque will not normally support a conviction for issuing a NSF cheque.

 United Kingdom

 In England and Wales, the use of the endorsement "refer to drawer" has become standard after a bank was successfully sued for libel after returning a cheque incorrectly endorsed "insufficient funds"; the court ruled that, as there were sufficient funds, the statement was demonstrably false and damaging to the reputation of the person issuing the cheque.
 Even with the use of this revised endorsement, the mere implication that funds were insufficient has been held to be libelous in other cases of banks mistakenly refusing to pay cheques.